 Publishing steps is done by

-deploying your step to the registry.
-To do so create a project on Wercker for your step by going to "Create" and selecting "Step" from the dropdown:
+deploying your step to the Steps Store.
+To do so create a project on Wercker for your step by going to Create and selecting Application.

 The build process will run in the same way as any other application on Wercker.
-You can then publish the step by selecting "publish step" from the "deploy to" drop-down of any green build:
+After the application has built, and the